sacridini/Awesome-Geospatial/README.md

 * [MASON](https://cs.gmu.edu/~eclab/projects/mason/) - MASON is a fast discrete-event multiagent simulation library core in Java, designed to be the foundation for large custom-purpose Java simulations, and also to provide more than enough functionality for many lightweight simulation needs.
 MASON contains both a model library and an optional suite of visualization tools in 2D and 3D.
 * [DMASON](https://github.com/isislab-unisa/dmason) - DMASON is a parallel version of the MASON library for writing and running simulations of Agent based simulation models.
 * [nlrx](https://github.com/ropensci/nlrx) - Provides tools to setup and execute NetLogo simulations from R.
+* [SpaDES](https://spades.predictiveecology.org/) - Metapackage for implementing a variety of event-based models, with a focus on spatially explicit models.
+These include raster-based, event-based, and agent-based models.

 ## Landscape Metrics